metallb/metallb/website/content/installation/clouds.md

 platform, and supports using BGP to advertise and route floating IPs to machines.
 As such, MetalLB's BGP mode works great on Equinix Metal!
-There is even a [tutorial](https://github.com/packet-labs/kubernetes-bgp) written by the folks at Equinix Metal, that use MetalLB to integrate Kubernetes load-balancers with their BGP infrastructure.
+There is even a [tutorial](https://github.com/packet-labs/kubernetes-bgp) written by the folks at Equinix Metal, that use MetalLB to integrate Kubernetes load balancers with their BGP infrastructure.

 ## Alternatives